Paisa Tours: Guide to Medellin and Colombia

 The Eastern section of Colombia's Tayrona National Park (Canaveral, Arrecifes and Cabo San Juan) is the most visited, most beautiful, and also most geared towards tourism, but the Western section provides an interesting alternative.

-It's easy to arrange a boat tour from either Taganga or Santa Marta to visit the Western region of Park Tayrona, at a cost of approximately 300,000 pesos.
-The sea is usually extremely rough.
+It's easy to arrange a boat tour from either Taganga or Santa Marta to visit the Western region of Park Tayrona, at a cost of approximately 300,000 pesos (US $150).
+The sea is usually extremely rough, and rather dangerous.
 There are a few campsites and restaurants in this region.

 Furthest East from Taganga (but West of the region accessible from Arrecifes) is Playa Cristal (the bay near Bahia Cinto marked on the map), found in a large cove that is scattered with numerous other small beaches.
 The water is very calm here, unlike the rest of Park Tayrona, and there is also a spectacular salt plain.
 There is also a campsite - but there is no restaurant, or running water.
 Nonetheless this is a beautiful alternative to the more commonly visited camping zones further East, and there are various small beaches that can be walked to.
 Playa Cristal is accessed by boat only, though once you do arrive, those wishing to leave by land might be able to do so by following the trail to the main road to Santa Marta - it's a four hour walk to the road, where it's easy to pick up a bus.